Difficulty: Medium, Asked-in: Amazon, VMware

 return max_one_count

-The critical question is: can we improve the solution further and solve this problem using a single traversal array?
-Is there some insight into the problem which could help us to build a better solution?
+The critical question is: Can we improve the solution further and solve this problem using a single traversal of the array?
+Is there some insight into the problem that could help us build a better solution?
 Let's think!
+Considering there are only 0's and 1's in the array, two scenarios may arise:

 int maxConsecutiveOne(int X[], int n, int k)